kadykov/natural-sticky/README.md

 - Uses `position: sticky` with `top: 0` when sticky
 - When releasing on scroll down, positions element at current scroll position
 - When moving above viewport on scroll up, positions element just above viewport (negative offset)
-- **Smart transition timing**: Uses scroll speed prediction to eliminate visual gaps by switching to sticky before the element would become visible with a gap
+- **Smart transition timing**: Uses scroll speed prediction with configurable snapEagerness to eliminate visual gaps by switching to sticky before the element would become visible with a gap
+- **snapEagerness parameter**: Controls prediction aggressiveness (default: 1.0)

 #### Bottom Implementation (`naturalStickyBottom`)

 - Uses `position: sticky` with `bottom: 0` when sticky
 - When releasing on scroll up, calculates complex offset to maintain current document position
 - When moving below viewport on scroll down, positions element just below viewport bottom
-- **Smart transition timing**: Uses scroll speed prediction to determine optimal moment for switching to sticky positioning
+- **Smart transition timing**: Uses scroll speed prediction with configurable snapEagerness to determine optimal moment for switching to sticky positioning
+- **snapEagerness parameter**: Controls prediction aggressiveness (default: 1.0)

 The bottom implementation is more complex because: